-Housing market recovery 2014-Q3 2015.
-The property market finally recovered 2014, with the house price index rising by 5.68% (5.19% in real terms), amidst improving economy.
+Housing market recovery 2014-Q3 2016.
+The property market finally recovered 2014, with the house price index rising by 5.68% (5.17% in real terms), amidst improving economy.
+It was followed by another robust growth of 6.77% (6.69% in real terms) in 2015.
 The property market has recorded modest house price rises since then.

-Both housing starts and completions have been in decline since 2007, mainly due to the adverse impact of the global financial meltdown and the Eurozone debt crisis.
-However, as the economy recovers, investors are eventually returning to the housing market.
+Both housing starts and completions had been in decline since 2007, mainly due to the adverse impact of the global financial meltdown and the Eurozone debt crisis.
+However, as the economy recovers, investors are now returning to the housing market.

 The CNB has continuously lowered its key interest rate since 2009.
 From above 3% before the crisis, the CNB slashed its 2-week repo rate many times to reach a record low of 0.05% in December 2012.
 This remains unchanged, along with the discount rate (at 0.05%) and the Lombard rate (at 0.25%), to buoy the economy and discourage an appreciation of the koruna (CZK).

-Out of the total new mortgage loans in Q3 2015, loans with interest rate fixation (IRF) of between 1 and 5 years had the highest share at around 57.3%, followed by loans with IRFs of up to 1 year with a 25.2% market share of the new housing loan market.
-New loans with IRF of 5 to 10 years have a 15.2% market share, while loans with IRF of more than 10 years had lowest share at just 2.3%.
+Loans with interest rate fixation (IRF) of between 1 and 5 years dominate the new loan market (52.95% market share in Q3 2016), followed by loans with IRF of between 5 to 10 years (26.83% market share).
+New loans with IRF of up to 1 year have a 17.13% market share, while loans with IRF of more than 10 years had just 3.09% market share.

 Mortgage loans in the Czech Republic are typically granted with 20 year maturities, the maximum LTV ratio being 85%.

-Gross rental yields in Prague remain less than attractive, based on the Global Property Guide research released in May 2015.
-A 200 sq. m. apartment has an average yield of 3.82%, while a 120 sq. m. apartment has a rental yield of 3.5%.
-Smaller apartments at around 50 sq. m. to 85 sq. m. earn slightly higher rental yields of about 4.36% - still not great for investment.
+Prague has poor gross rental yields, based on Global Property Guide research released in May 2016.
+A 120 sq. m. apartment has an average yield of 3.74%, while a smaller apartment of around 70 sq. m. has a slightly lower rental yield of 3.61%.

-Current yields are lower then the yields during 2000-2005, when the average rental yield in Prague was 6.8%, or around 10.8% in Ostrava and Ústí nad Labem, and 7.8% in the rest of Czech Republic, according to the CNB figures.
+Current yields are lower than the yields during 2000-2005, when the average rental yield in Prague was 6.8%, or around 10.8% in Ostrava and Ústí nad Labem, and 7.8% in the rest of Czech Republic, according to CNB figures.

 In 2006, the rent deregulation law (Act No.107/2006) was passed to equalize the rent levels of formerly regulated apartments with free-market ones by 2011.
 The Czech Republic’s rental market was regulated since the 1980s, causing a significant difference between rent prices of regulated and non-regulated units.